almeidamaike/metaverse-website/README.md

 * Responsive Website Using HTML CSS (SASS) & JavaScript
 * Smooth scrolling in each section.
 * SASS variables for easy customizing
-* Media Queries for responsives with Tables and Mobile
+* Media Queries for responsivness with Tables and Mobile
 * Compatible with all mobile devices and with a beautiful and pleasant user interface.

 ## Acknowledgments and Credits